neerjathakkar/academic-kickstart/content/post/neerja-espana-3.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Neerja in Espana #3"
+title: "Neerja in España #3"
 subtitle: "Settling into Zaragoza"
 summary: "My first few days in my new home: apartment hunting and adjusting"
 authors: []